imohiosen/ComplexNumberJS/README.md

 # ComplexNumberJS

 Z is a Javascript simple complex number helper class.
-It works with node.js as well as with all browser with js implementation.
+It works with node.js as well as on all browser with js implementation.

 Z Constructor
 -------------